 Uncertainty and disruption

-The US election and Brexit have given us an uncertain future.
+A global Pandemic, unexpected elections and Brexit have given us an uncertain future.
 The emergence of Uber and Google disrupting sectors shows that timelines are contracted.
 In this environment, defining strategy for any business is tough.

 In her TED talk, Margaret Heffernan quotes research that 85% of executives are afraid to raise issues or concerns at work.
 This matches my experience of dull meetings where people are going through the motions and holding their tongues.
 When I have asked why they don’t say what they really think, they usually say “I don’t want to offend or upset the person”, which has an underlying assumption that disagreeing with a person is personal.